bioinfoguru/molecular_docking/README.md

 ## AV_PRAT: ADFR Vina - Prepare Run Analyze Tool
 AV_PRAT is a Windows app that provides a GUI for working with AutoDock Suite.

+### Installation
+This desktop app comprise of a single executable file.
+Click on the AV_PRAT.exe link above and then click the Download button.
+Open the downloaded executable file by selecting "Run anyway".

 ### Pre-requisites
 * Operating system: Windows 10 onwards.
 * ADFR suite must be installed.